raybsmith/GroupFinance/README.md

 GroupFinance is a Python program to help deal with money and finances in a group.
 This includes tracking individuals' expenses, so that at the end, you can properly balance.
-This program also simplifies the final result into the smallest number of lowest-amount transactions required to square everyone up.
+This program also simplifies the final result to the smallest number of transactions to balance everyone.
+This can be done either keeping transaction amounts small or having one person act as "bank".

 QUICK START
 ===========